mttcohack/python-snake-game/README.md

 ### [Optional] Challenge 2

+- An image of an apple with a black background is displayed as the apple in the game instead of the white block.
+It has to be a 10 pixel by 10 pixel image.
 - The game should end if the snake collides with itself.
-- The game should also end if the snake collides with the wall or the boundaries of the game.
 - Make the game more challenging by adding levels to the game, depending on the size of the snake, increase the speed of the snake!

 #### Resources